SnowPhoenix0105/OscilloscopeKernel/Documents/Documents.md

   * [ConstructorTuple](#Tools\ConstructorTuple)\<[IPointDrawer](#Drawing\IPointDrawer)\> point_drawer_constructor: a ConstructorTuple that can create new IPointDrawer.
   * [IGraphProducer](#Producer\IGraphProducer) graph_producer: a certain GraphProducer, MultiThreadOscilloscope requirs a concurrent producer, which means producer.[Produce](#Drawing\IGraphProducer\Produce)() can be called by different thread.
   * [IControlPanel](#Producer\IControlPanel) control_panel: the user-interface of this oscilloscope.
-  * ConcurrentQueue\<T\> buffer: the buffer of this oscilloscope, if null, a new ConcurrentQueue will be created as the buffer, and then you could get it with attribute [Buffer](#MultiThreadOscilloscope\Buffer).
+  * ConcurrentQueue\<T\> buffer: the buffer of this oscilloscope. if null, a new ConcurrentQueue will be created as the buffer, and then you could get it with attribute [Buffer](#MultiThreadOscilloscope\Buffer).
 * Normal-Behaviour:
   * Pre-Condition:
     * canvas_constructor.NewInstance().GraphSize == point_drawer_constructor.NewInstance().GraphSize